 Being a Duluthian in spring is a study in bipolarity.
 Some mornings drive us down into the doldrums, yet the next day that all gets lost when a brilliant orange sunrise sets the lake aglow.
 A melting snowbank once even revealed a $20 bill to me, which seemed like a kind, if inadequate, gesture of compensation from Duluth for the misery it inflicts.
 Duluth subjects its residents to an endless cycle of doubt and redemption whose highs are so much higher because we’ve seen what lies at the bottom of the abyss.
 Coping with such swings helps build character, and teaches some Zen to a Type A kid like myself who had to learn that some things were beyond his control.
 Even amid the slog through melting slush, this city produces reminders that yes, this is all worth it in the end.
 Sooner or later (probably later) summer will come, and we will all be redeemed for our suffering.

 I’m still coping with the accent, though.

-Karl Schuettler spits out occasional thoughts on A Patient Cycle, a blog that offers his take a perfectly logical combination of topics such as Duluth area affairs, the exploits of high school kids playing hockey, experiments in fiction, and anything else that wanders into his head.
-He is not normally this hopelessly cynical.
+Karl Schuettler spits out occasional thoughts on A Patient Cycle, a blog that offers his take on a perfectly logical combination of topics such as Duluth-area affairs, the exploits of high school kids playing hockey, experiments in fiction, and anything else that wanders into his head.

 Leave a Comment